Interfacial friction dictates long-range force propagation in tissues: Results

+where the operator ``***" denotes a space(2D)-time convolution of the surface stress $S(r,t)$ and a memory kernel $M(r,z,t)$.
+The kernel $M(r,z,t)$ describes the response in a gel deformation against the ring-shaped impulse in radial directions at the top surface of the gel and is independent of the specific form of $S(r,t)$.
+Even though the gel is assumed to be elastic, the dependence on time $t$ is brought into the kernel by the friction at the bottom of the gel (Eq.\ref{eq:boundary}).
+The specific form of $M(r,z,t)$ is shown in Materials and Methods and section S1.1.
+A detailed analysis of the memory kernel (section S3.1) reveals that if the elapsed time $t$ surpasses a critical timescale $t_c= h\xi/\hat{G}$, the $z$-dependency in the solution becomes negligible, so the solution is approaching to a 2D limit form $u_{r,2D}(r,t)=S(r,t)***M_{2D}(r,t)$, and $M_{2D}$ could exhibit a dynamic scaling, which is the origin of the propagation dynamics in the substrate.

-which is independent of time.
-Note that this solution is valid when $t\ll h\xi/\hat{G}$, which means that the friction $\xi$ is large enough compared with gel's elastic forces (non-slippery), or the gel is thick enough, or the elapsed time is short enough.
-Therefore, this solution applies to a nonslippery setting of gel (rigidly bonded to the glass bases).
-The independence of time in the memory kernel suggests that there is no transmission of forces at long distances and all the dynamics in the substrate is instantaneous and local as expressed by $S(r,t)$.
+In contrast, if the elapsed time is significantly shorter than the critical timescale $t_c$, i.e., $t\ll h\xi/\hat{G}$, the final solution can be reduced to a specific form $u_r^n(r,z,t)$, which is just the immediate deformation under the shearing source $S(r,t)$.
+Note that the short time limit $t\ll h\xi/\hat{G}$ is also equivalent to a large friction limit $\xi\gg \hat{G}t/h$, or the thick gel limit $h\ll t\hat{G}/\xi$.
+Therefore, $u_r^n$ is also the solution under a non-slidable setting of gel (rigidly bonded to the glass bases).
+In this limit, there is no transmission of forces at long distances and all the dynamics in the substrate is instantaneous and local as expressed by $S(r,t)$.